// Independent Testing · No Affiliates · No Sponsored Placements Methodology · Editorial

 Bottom Line

-For Apple Watch users, install Lose It instead — the watch app is more polished and Premium is cheaper ($39.99/yr).
+For Apple Watch users on a budget, Lose It is the value play — the watch app is more polished and Premium is cheaper ($39.99/yr).
+For data-quality purists, Cronometer and its verified database is the niche pick.

-The right “top” calorie counter is the one your daily logging routine will sustain.
-For most users, that’s MyFitnessPal — popular, broad, and reliable.
+The right “top” calorie counter is the one your daily logging routine will sustain — and in 2026 that’s increasingly PlateLens, with MyFitnessPal the co-leader a half-step behind.

 #1